 It is important to note how much student debt has grown over the last five years.
-The U.S. Federal Reserve System reported in June of 2018 that outstanding student loan debt has increased from $1,146 trillion in 2013 to $1,532 trillion in 2018.
-According to a June 2018 Forbes report, the average student loan debt for the Class of 2016 was $37,172.
+According to an Experian November 2019 report, student loan debt has increased from $650 billion in 2009 to $1.41 trillion in 2019.
+That same report states the average student loan debt in the first quarter of 2019 was $35,359.

 This means the odds are good that college graduates will leave school with at least some debt to repay.
 It also means that students could use some guidance when it comes to paying back this amount of debt after entering the workforce.

 The good news is there are options for graduates who cannot afford their monthly student-loan payments.

 It is tempting for students to ignore their late bills and hope the problem goes away.
 However, it will not.
 Graduates who do not make their student loan payments on time could face serious financial penalties.
 They'll also see their credit scores take a hit.
 Lenders of all kinds -- mortgage, auto and personal -- rely on these scores when determining who gets loans and at what interest rates.
 Those borrowers with weak credit scores will either not qualify for loans or credit cards or have sky-high interest rates for loans they can obtain.

 So what should graduates do if their loan payments become too much?
 They should call their lenders.
 Most times lenders will work with graduates to come up with a solution to their financial woes.

 Many graduates choose to consolidate their student loans.
 Under consolidation, multiple loans are combined into one.
 This simplifies paying back these loans: Graduates now have to make just one payment every month.
 Consolidation can also lower the monthly payments of graduates because the process gives them up to 30 years to repay their loans.